oxblixxx/devops-project/project 2/readme.md

 }
 ```
 NB:
-- The first block of location instrycts nginx to return a 404 error after trying to check directives for the file but cant be found, the second block indicates the php dependencies installed while the third block denies it to display any file with .htaccess to the user on the site, incase of a misconfiguration.
+- The first block of location instructs Nginx to return a 404 error after trying to check directives for the file but cant be found, the second block indicates the php dependencies installed while the third block denies it to display any file with .htaccess to the user on the site, incase of a misconfiguration.

 - listen - defines the protocol to listen on, incase of ssl 443 will be used instead.